Joint Online Parameter Estimation and Optimal Sensor Placement for the Partially Observed Stochastic Advection-Diffusion Equation: Joint Online Parameter Estimation and Optimal Sensor Placement

 \subsection{The Infinite-Dimensional Kalman-Bucy Filter}

-We begin with a brief review of the infinite dimensional linear filtering problem.
-That is, the problem of determining the conditional law of the latent signal process, given the history of observations $\smash{\mathcal{F}_t^Y = \sigma\{y(s):0\leq s\leq t\}}$.
-In the linear Gaussian case, it is well known that that conditional distribution of the latent signal process is Gaussian, and thus determined uniquely by its mean and covariance.
-These quantities can be obtained explicitly via the infinite-dimensional Kalman-Bucy filter (e.g., \cite{Bensoussan1971,Curtain1975,Curtain1978a}).
+We begin by briefly review the infinite dimensional filtering problem.
+This refers to the problem of determining the conditional law of the latent signal process, given the history of observations $\smash{\mathcal{F}_t^Y = \sigma\{y(s) : s\in[0,t]\}} $.
+In the linear Gaussian case, it is well known that the conditional distribution of the latent signal is Gaussian, and thus determined uniquely by its mean and covariance.
+These quantities are given in closed form by the infinite-dimensional Kalman-Bucy filter (e.g., \cite{Bensoussan1971,Curtain1975,Curtain1978a}).